 - Promote wider organization staff attendance to SARE PDP funded training, once training is scheduled.

-There was a post-training evaluation sent to all participants of a service provider training.
-These were collaboratively designed by the project advisory team to ensure it tracked measurable goals and definitive action steps, moving beyond just knowledge gain but to true implementation of concepts learned.
+A post-training evaluation was sent to all who participated in a service provider training.
+These were collaboratively designed by the project advisory team to ensure they tracked measurable goals and definitive action steps, moving beyond just knowledge gain but to true implementation of concepts learned.
 Goals included gained confidence in talking about a subject, ability to apply an equity lens to their programmatic work and farmer interactions, and tangible action steps they will take.
 Key areas of growth included:

 Understanding the history and current patterns of colonization and how these intersect with agriculture

 The impacts of heterosexism and how to better support LGBTQ+ farmers

 Institutionalized discrimination against people of color in the food system

 Identifying service providers’ own biases and how this influences their work

 The importance of integrating an equity lens into all work with farmers